Dorsal column nuclei

-In neuroanatomy, the dorsal column nuclei are a pair of nuclei in the dorsal columns in the brainstem.
-The name refers collectively to the cuneate nucleus and gracile nucleus, which are present at the bottom of the medulla oblongata.
-Both nuclei contain second-order neurons of the dorsal column–medial lemniscus pathway, which carries fine touch and proprioceptive information from the body to the brain.
-Fibres reach the thalamus.
+The dorsal column nuclei are a pair of nuclei in the dorsal columns of the dorsal column–medial lemniscus pathway (DCML) in the brainstem.
+The name refers collectively to the cuneate nucleus and gracile nucleus, which are situated at the lower end of the medulla oblongata.
+Both nuclei contain second-order neurons of the DCML, which convey fine touch and proprioceptive information from the body to the brain via the thalamus.

 Structure

 Nerve pathways

-The dorsal column nuclei each have an associated nerve tract in the spinal cord, the gracile fasciculus and the cuneate fasciculus.
+The dorsal column nuclei each have an associated nerve tract in the spinal cord, the gracile fasciculus and the cuneate fasciculus, together forming the dorsal columns.
 Both dorsal column nuclei contain synapses from afferent nerve fibers that have travelled in the spinal cord.
 They then send on second-order neurons of the dorsal column–medial lemniscal pathway.

 Neurons of the dorsal column nuclei eventually reach the midbrain and the thalamus.
 They send axons that form the internal arcuate fibers.
 These cross over at the sensory decussation to form the medial lemniscus.
 They then synapse with third-order neurons of the thalamus.